risperaketch/HR-Employee-Attrition-Prediction/README.md

 X = df.drop('Attrition', axis=1)   # 34 input features
 y = df['Attrition']                 # target: Yes / No
 ```
-`Attrition` removed from X to prevent data leakage.
-The model learns from all other employee characteristics.
+Attrition is removed from the feature matrix before any modeling step to prevent data leakage.
+The model learns exclusively from the remaining 34 employee characteristics.
 ---

 ### Step 2 — Train / Test Split (75% / 25%)